arogozhnikov/arogozhnikov.github.io/_posts/2023-12-30-fastest-autograd.markdown

 ### Let's autograd in C

-To implement logic in C. For interop with python I use [python-cffi](https://cffi.readthedocs.io/en/stable/index.html).
+Time to implement autograd logic in C.
+For interop with python I use [python-cffi](https://cffi.readthedocs.io/en/stable/index.html).

 I went bananas on optimization:
 - I used the fact that output nodes are placed consequentially in memory, so we pass only index of the first output
 - number of inputs is limited to 8, and those are baked into struct as `int[8]`, not `int *`  to avoid jumps in memory
 - dynamic stack allocations of variable size (compared to rust, those are straightforward in C)
 - `-O3`, and unsafe math: `-ffast-math`.
-Even experimented memory alignment, but no luck
+Even experimented memory alignment and restrict-ing pointers, but no luck

 <details markdown="1">
 <summary class="code-summary">show me some code in C